 There’s much buzz about how to improve employee engagement — and for a good reason.
 It’s the simplest way to limit unwanted employee turnover, boost productivity, increase safety, boost your employer brand, and support your strategy.
 When employees are engaged, they have passion, energy, and commitment.
 They bring their best to work every day, and they’ll go above and beyond for your organization.

 Many organizations across the U.S. continue to struggle with improving employee engagement, which is one of the reasons why employees quit.
 Yet others have done it successfully.
 And for some — the nation’s Top Workplaces — they’ve been able to achieve engagement levels almost double the U.S. average.
 We’ll talk about the secret to improving employee engagement, but first, let’s define what “employee engagement” truly means.

 Some people think the best employee engagement strategies include a focus on benefits, a cool work environment, and things like “bring-your-dog-to-work day.”
 The truth is, sustainable engagement is based on intrinsic motivation.
 These are internal goals like mastery, autonomy, and purpose.
 External rewards, such as pay and bonuses, only earn short-term benefits.

 There are many ways to improve employee engagement.
-Some are focused on long-term goals such as improving training and development, while others are quick, short-term wins for your employees and business.
+Some focus on long-term goals such as improving training and development, while others are quick, short-term wins for your employees and business.
 Before you can make a positive impact and achieve real results, it’s important to know the drivers of employee engagement.
 Here are 13 ideas to try.

 1. Live your mission, vision, and values